cgallinger/cgallinger.github.io/_posts/2021-08-25-if-thats-movin-up-then-im-moving-out.md

 Okay, I've still got to prepare for a presentation tomorrow, get my apartment set up, and get ready for my first courses starting next Monday, so that's all for now!

-till next time,
+Till next time,

--xoxo gosssip grad
+-xoxo gossip grad ☾⋆⁺₊⋆